 TNB will then inspect your property to determine whether an upgrade is possible.

-“To upgrade from a single-phase power supply to a three-phase power, you will need to apply through Tenaga Nasional (TNB) as they will be the ones who will send contractors to test and evaluate whether if upgrading to three-phase power is a feasible option”.
+“To upgrade from a single-phase power supply to a 3-phase power, you will need to apply through Tenaga Nasional (TNB) as they will be the ones who will send contractors to test and evaluate whether if upgrading to 3-phase power is a feasible option”.

 Once approved, the actual upgrade involves two parts, external wiring, and internal wiring.

-Internal wiring meanwhile, consists of wiring within your house to distribute each of the three power lines throughout your unit, and prices start from RM2,000 and can go up as high as RM10,000.
+Internal wiring meanwhile, consists of wiring within your house to distribute each of the 3 power lines throughout your unit, and prices start from RM2,000 and can go up as high as RM10,000.